arocho032/CEN4010-Team-5/specifications/use-cases/README.md

 * You are missing one?
 I only count 5 Use Cases with your name.

 Yovanni:
-* Missing 4 Use Cases.
+* Missing 2 Use Cases.
 Please make sure they don't overlap with the ones we already have.

 Teriq
 * I modified `Manage Roster` into two use case: `Invite User from Roster`and `Remove User from Roster`.
 If you are OK with this change, then that means you have an extra use case.

-* SEUC5 - Manage other Organization extends SOS5 - Ensure User Access.
-* SEUC6 feels a bit empty, what is this supposed to do again?